hcientist/OnlinePythonTutor/v3/docs/embedding-HOWTO.md

 To directly embed a visualization, you:

-1. Run the target Python program offline to generate an execution trace, which is one (really, really long) string representing a JavaScript (JSON) object.
+1. Run the target program offline to generate an execution trace, which is one (really, really long) string representing a JSON object.
+Each backend provides its own scripts for generating execution traces.
 2. Save that string into a text file on your server, which will be loaded via AJAX by your JavaScript code.
 3. Include some JavaScript code and then embed it within your HTML webpage.